jasnow/railroader-site/source/docs/options/index.markdown

 There are some checks which are not run by default.
 To run all checks, use:

-    brakeman -A
+    railroader -A

 Each check will be run in a separate thread by default.
 To disable this behavior:

-    brakeman -n
+    railroader -n

-By default, Brakeman scans the current directory.
+By default, Railroader scans the current directory.
 A path can also be specified as a bare argument, like:

-    brakeman some/path/to/app
+    railroader some/path/to/app

 But to be even more specific, the `-p` or `--path` option may be used:

-    brakeman -p path/to/app
+    railroader -p path/to/app

 To suppress informational warnings and just output the report:

-    brakeman -q
+    railroader -q

-Note all Brakeman output except reports are sent to stderr, making it simple to redirect stdout to a file and just get the report.
+Note all Railroader output except reports are sent to stderr, making it simple to redirect stdout to a file and just get the report.

-By default, Brakeman will return a non-zero exit code if any security warnings are found or scanning errors are encountered.
+By default, Railroader will return a non-zero exit code if any security warnings are found or scanning errors are encountered.
 To disable this:

-    brakeman --no-exit-on-warn --no-exit-on-error
+    railroader --no-exit-on-warn --no-exit-on-error

-To force Brakeman into Rails 3 mode:
+To force Railroader into Rails 3 mode:

-    brakeman -3
+    railroader -3

-Or to force Brakeman into Rails 4 mode:
+Or to force Railroader into Rails 4 mode:

-    brakeman -4
+    railroader -4

 Beware some behavior and checks rely on knowing the exact version name.
 This shouldn't be a problem with any modern Rails app using a `Gemfile.lock` though.

-Brakeman used to parse `routes.rb` and attempt to infer which controller methods are used as actions.
+Railroader used to parse `routes.rb` and attempt to infer which controller methods are used as actions.
 However, this is not perfect (especially for Rails 3/4), so now it assumes all controller methods are actions.
 To disable this behavior:

-    brakeman --no-assume-routes
+    railroader --no-assume-routes

-While this shouldn't be necessary, it is possible to force Brakeman to assume output is escaped by default:
+While this shouldn't be necessary, it is possible to force Railroader to assume output is escaped by default:

-    brakeman --escape-html
+    railroader --escape-html

-If Brakeman is running a bit slow, try
+If Railroader is running a bit slow, try

-    brakeman --faster
+    railroader --faster

-This will disable some features, but will probably be much faster (currently it is the same as `--skip-libs --no-branching`). *WARNING*: This may cause Brakeman to miss some vulnerabilities.
+This will disable some features, but will probably be much faster (currently it is the same as `--skip-libs --no-branching`). *WARNING*: This may cause Railroader to miss some vulnerabilities.

 To disable flow sensitivity in `if` expressions:

-    brakeman --no-branching
+    railroader --no-branching

 To instead limit the number of branches tracked for a given value:

-    brakeman --branch-limit LIMIT
+    railroader --branch-limit LIMIT

 `LIMIT` should be an integer value. `0` is almost the same as `--no-branching` but `--no-branching` is preferred.
 The default value is `5`.
-Lower values generally make Brakeman go faster. `-1` is the same as unlimited.
+Lower values generally make Railroader go faster. `-1` is the same as unlimited.

 To skip certain files use:

-    brakeman --skip-files file1,file2,etc
+    railroader --skip-files file1,file2,etc

-Note Brakeman does "whole program" analysis, therefore skipping a file may affect warning results from more than just that one file.
+Note Railroader does "whole program" analysis, therefore skipping a file may affect warning results from more than just that one file.

 The inverse but even more dangerous option is to specific which files to scan:

-    brakeman --only-files some_file,some_dir
+    railroader --only-files some_file,some_dir

-Again, since Brakeman looks at the whole program, it is very likely not going to behave as expected when scanning a subset of files.
-Also, if certain files are excluded Brakeman may not function at all.
+Again, since Railroader looks at the whole program, it is very likely not going to behave as expected when scanning a subset of files.
+Also, if certain files are excluded Railroader may not function at all.

 To skip processing of the `lib/` directory:

-    brakeman --skip-libs
+    railroader --skip-libs

 To run a subset of checks:

-    brakeman --test Check1,Check2,etc
+    railroader --test Check1,Check2,etc

 To exclude certain checks:

-    brakeman --except Check1,Check2,etc
+    railroader --except Check1,Check2,etc

 Note it is not necessary to include the `Check` part of the check.
 For example, these are equivalent:

-    brakeman --test CheckSQL
+    railroader --test CheckSQL
-    brakeman --test SQL
+    railroader --test SQL

 ## Output Options

 To see all kinds of debugging information:

-    brakeman -d
+    railroader -d

 To specify an output file for the results:

-    brakeman -o output_file
+    railroader -o output_file

 The output format is determined by the file extension or by using the `-f` option.
 Current options are: `text`, `html`, `tabs`, `json`, `markdown` and `csv`.

 Multiple output files can be specified:

-    brakeman -o output.html -o output.json
+    railroader -o output.html -o output.json

 To specify a CSS stylesheet to use with the HTML report:

-    brakeman --css-file my_cool_styling
+    railroader --css-file my_cool_styling

-By default, Brakeman will only report a single warning of a given type for the same line of code.
+By default, Railroader will only report a single warning of a given type for the same line of code.
 This can be disabled using

-    brakeman --no-combine-locations
+    railroader --no-combine-locations

 To disable highlighting of "dangerous" or "user input" values in warnings:

-    brakeman --no-highlights
+    railroader --no-highlights

 To report controller and route information:

-    brakeman --routes
+    railroader --routes

 However, if you really want to know what routes an app has, use